lambdaxpy/GNNs-Under-More-Realistic-Label-Noise/README.md

 **Roman-empire**, and **Amazon-ratings** are instances of the ```HeterophilousDataset``` class of ```torch-geometric```

-For each dataset, we computed 10 different splits with each noise type, stored in ```./framework/datasets/splits```
+For each dataset, we computed 10 different splits with each noise type.

+The splits are not delivered in this repo.
+If you want to reproduce the experiment, please download the splits from https://shorturl.at/gED7F.

 ## Methods